Areasettantotto/telegram-rust-guess-bot/README.md

 ```

 This affects the phrasing of replies such as the welcome prompt, hints after guesses, and configuration output.

+### /lang command
+The `/lang` command lets users control language preferences.

+Usage examples:

+- `/lang en` — sets your personal language to English (applies to you in the current chat).
+- `/lang it` — sets your personal language to Italian.
+- `/lang chat en` — sets the default language for the whole chat to English (affects every user in that chat unless they set a personal override).
+- `/lang` — shows the effective language for the current user in this chat.

+Notes:
+- Per-user preferences take precedence over the chat default.
+- Any user can set their own language.
+Changing the chat language affects everyone in the chat.

 ## Structure & logic
 - Game state is kept in-memory per user per chat in `SharedState` (non-persistent).